stuff26/PvZ2-Helper-Functions-2.0/README.md

 # PvZ2-Helper-Functions
 Convenient functions meant for modding Plants vs Zombies 2.
 These functions are made by stuff26 and are mainly made for usage with Sen 4.0.
-All of this is coded in python.

 ### Redo XFL data.json
 The function will take in the data.json of an xfl and a list of media that is part of an xfl.
 From there it will ask for an ID prefix to use for the sprite IDs.
 After that, it will rewrite the entire image section of the data.json and overwrite it.